A view of the North American nonwovens market and material consumption

 Production by raw material usage

 In 2020, the production of nonwovens in North America reached 4.760 million tonnes, 1.1% growth over the previous year.
 In 2020, the production growth outpaced that of capacity growth, resulting in the overall operating rate edging up to 86%.
-The figure above (Figure 1) displays the share of resin and staple fiber used in the North American nonwovens production, whether in the form of resins or fibers.
+The figure below (Figure 1) displays the share of resin and staple fiber used in the North American nonwovens production, whether in the form of resins or fibers.
 Staple fiber represented 70% of the material usage in 2020.
 This is not surprising given that staple fiber represents 71% of the installed capacity base.

 The share of the use of resin increased from 27% in 2019 to 30% in 2020, as the spunlaid production increased 8.4%.
 The production of the three web-forming processes using staple fiber declined 2.0% year-over-year.

 The raw materials used in the nonwoven production process can also be classified synthetic-based or natural.
-The next figure below (Figure 2) displays the share of synthetic polymers used in the nonwovens industry, whether in the form of resins or fibers.
+The next figure (Figure 2) displays the share of synthetic polymers used in the nonwovens industry, whether in the form of resins or fibers.
 Polyester is the most common synthetic polymer (43%), followed closely by polypropylene (36%).
 Polyester (PET) tends to be more used in the durable categories, and polypropylene (PP) in the disposable categories; as such, the share of PET declined by two percentage points from the previous year and PP increased by two percentage points.

 Resin consumption in the North American spunlaid processes was 1.411 million tonnes in 2020 (Figure 3).
 Polypropylene resin is the most widely used resin in spunlaid applications, accounting for two-thirds (66%) of the North American spunlaid market in 2020.
 Polypropylene has several advantages over other resins, and those advantages continue to drive its growth in new markets and maintain its dominant share position against other resins.
 Polypropylene has a specific gravity of less than one, lower than competing polymers; therefore, producers attain a higher yield per tonne using PP rather than competing resins.
 The PP melt-spinning process tends to have a wider process operating window than other polymers, resulting in easier processing.
 In addition, polypropylene has pleasant aesthetics of softness and pliability, and thus is used widely as coverstock in diapers, feminine napkins and disposable apparel.
 Polypropylene is also the predominate resin in the meltblown process.